About Douglas, Guide and Tourist Attractions - Ports and Harbour Guide to Douglas

 Famous as a tax haven, the island and city contain evidence of Celtic and Viking influence as well as some quirky tourist attractions.

-About Douglas: What to Do in Douglas - Douglas, Isle of Man, British Isles
+What to Do in Douglas

 Each year, the Isle of Man hosts the world-famous TT motorcycle races, attracting world-class riders and hordes of spectators.
 The area is more relaxed at other times of the year and visitors can enjoy the serenity of Douglas Bay, set against a background of green hills.
 Since Victorian times, Douglas has been a pioneer in illuminations and at night, the town comes alive with floodlights, presenting a scene of spectacular beauty.